bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 So, it seems to be thread-safe, and non-deterministic.

 ----

+How to change the teacherCode.
+-

 I now consider the possible changes to the code that can be made and discuss what effects they seem to have.

-There are essentially two overall approaches one could take with concurrently run threads that involve (a) shared variable(s).
+In this exercise, there could be two overall approaches one could take to make the shared variable(s) thread-safe:

 1. Mutable objects that are shared are kept as mutable, but protected with locks.